Today we learn more about the Proverbs 31 woman who lives inside every woman.

 To become a Proverbs 31 Woman in relationships, work, stewardship, giving, character traits, and personal care.

 What is the first verse you will begin to experience, intentionally?
 How?
 Let us know.

 Let's go live Proverbs 31.

-Sheri Traxler, M.Ed. mentors private clients, moving them to freedom from the diet roller-coaster and from frustrating fitness fads to find their personal path.
+Sheri Traxler, M.Ed. mentors private clients, moving to freedom from the diet roller coaster and from frustrating fitness fads to finding their personal path.

-Sheri leads wellness workshops and is the author of Go Forward: 28 Days to Eat, Move, and Enjoy Life God’s Way and Nourish Your Life video/audio program.
+Sheri leads wellness workshops and is the author of Go Forward: 28 Days to Eat, Move, and Enjoy Life's Way and Nourish Your Life video / audio program.

 Sheri holds her Master's Degree in Health Promotion, is an ACE Certified Personal Trainer, an AASDN Nutrition Specialist, and a Certified Intuitive Eating Counselor.

-Sheri will be having a Women's Renewal Retreat on November 11, 2017, she would love it if you could join her.
+She will be having a Women's Renewal Retreat on November 11, 2017, she would love it if you could join here.